voidranjer/higgs-audio/team09/client/assets/banana.md

 | emmanuel      | Emmanuel    | Nigerian pastor; bright patterned robes, warm booming laugh.
 Nosy and talkative, yet radiates comfort and hope in tense moments.         |
 | raj           | Raj         | Indian nuclear physicist; crisp white shirt, round glasses, ink-stained notebook.
 Brilliant and analytical, but aloof and condescending. |

+Additional notes: Marge's wardrobe should be inspired by the character Marge from The Simpsons.
+Peter should be inspired by the character of Peter Griffin from Family Guy.

 ## Instructions

 Create a storyboard image for the current scene.
 Art style should be close to Tintin (hand drawn).